Dr. Teeth and the Electric Mayhem: Floyd Pepper

 Although Dr. Teeth is the leader, Floyd is the one who sings lead most often.
 Some of the songs he sang on The Muppet Show include: "New York State of Mind", "Ain't Misbehavin'", "While My Guitar Gently Weeps" and "50 Ways to Leave Your Lover".
 He has a close relationship with Janice and is Animal's close friend and handler.
 In books like The Case of The Missing Mother, by James Howe, Animal is practically Floyd's pet.
+In The Muppets Mayhem, it is revealed that Floyd raised Animal from a young age, and inspired a young Dr. Teeth to become a musician.

 Floyd has declared himself to be an excellent songwriter—when the band briefly went on strike, one of his conditions was that he be allowed to write new theme music for the show—but with no apparent contradiction, admits that everyone hates his music.
 "If I didn't know I was a genius," he once declared, "I wouldn't listen to the trash I write."
+He nonetheless seems to have made a small fortune on advertising jingles during one of the band's sabbatical.

+Some sources state that Floyd is based on the guitarist Jeff Baxter, who is a studio musician and a former member of both Steely Dan and the Doobie Brothers.